nuuuwan/news_lk3_data/README.md

 *2024-04-16 20:58:00* · [`adaderanalk`](https://www.adaderana.lk/news/98670/street-food-vendor-arrested-for-price-gouging-verbally-harassing-a-foreigner-) · `en`

-The police have arrested a street food vendor based in Hulftdorp for price-gouging and verbally harassing a foreigner.
+The police have arrested the owner of a street food stall in Aluthkade (Hulftsdorp) for price-gouging and verbally harassing a foreigner.

+The arrest was made by the officers of Keselwatta Police based on a widely-circulated video of the said vendor who attempted to charge Rs.
+1,900 from a foreigner for a Kottu Roti.

-A video that had gone viral on social media showed the vendor demanding Rs.
-1,900 for a Kottu Roti from the foreigner in question and behaving in a verbally aggressive manner when he refused to buy at the said price.
+The vendor was also seen behaving in a verbally aggressive manner when the foreigner refused to buy the food item at the quoted price.

+The 51-year-old is reportedly a resident of Colombo 12 area.
+He will be produced before the Aluthkade Magistrate’s Court tomorrow (17).

 ◼️